-At this point in the process, the tenant is allowed to respond or contest the eviction.
+At this point in Florida's eviction process, the tenant is allowed to respond or contest the eviction.
 Tenants will often hire a lawyer if they wish to contest the eviction.
 The tenant has 5 days to answer the complaint with the Clerk of Court.
 If the complaint is not answered, the landlord may get a deferred judgment.

 4. Take the Eviction to Court

 If the tenant contests the eviction, the matter will go to court.
 Both parties present their cases at a hearing while a judge mediates.
 If the landlord wins, they will be issued a Judgement for Possession.
 If the tenant fails to appear in court, the ruling will automatically go to the landlord.

 5. Serve the Eviction